A Dad’s Letter to Type One

 I am so proud of how Isa deals with all of these obstacles and does so with a smile on her beautiful little face.
 I am in awe of her strength and courage.
 Isabella is one of the strongest and most courageous people I know.
 I’m so proud that she inspires others with her story (even though she may not even know it!).

 When Isabella was diagnosed, we decided to accept you and let go of what we can’t change.
-But, we also decided that we would fight for Isabella and all those living with Type one diabetes!
+But, we also decided that we would fight for Isabella and all those living with type 1 diabetes!
 So, for the past two and a half years, we have done exactly that.
 We do everything we can to raise awareness (including sharing Isabella’s story with anyone that will listen!) and raise funds to support diabetes research.
 And we won’t stop.

 While we still wish we never heard of you, we also want to thank you.
-You must have come into our life for a reason.
+You must have come into our lives for a reason.
 In some strange way, you inspired us to make a difference and play a small role in changing the world.